wilsonlisa/drivendata/README.md

 Richter's Predictor: code and data for "Richter's Predictor: Modeling Earthquake Damage" challenge.
 Predicting the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal.
 Currently in top 14%.

+Flu Shot Learning: code and data for "Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines" challenge.
+Predicting whether people got H1N1 and seasonal flu vaccines using information they shared about their backgrounds, opinions, and health behaviors.
+Currently in top 15%.

 More information at https://www.drivendata.org/.